 Water.
 Man’s most precious commodity is a luxury of the past.
 Radioactive waste from years of industrial dumping has caused the sea to form a protective skin strong enough to devastate the Earth it once sustained.
 And while the remorseless sun beats down on the dying land, civilization itself begins to crack.
 Violence erupts and insanity reigns as the remnants of mankind struggle for survival in a worldwide desert of despair.

-I think this is my favorite J.G Ballard or maybe Highrise, which is not technically PA but has that Shit hitting the fan / Dystopia feel to it.
+I think this is my favourite J.G Ballard or maybe Highrise, which is not technically PA but has that Shit hitting the fan / Dystopia feel to it.

 The Drowned World – J.G.
 Ballard